Thanatos (band): History

 In 1999, founding member Stephan Gebédi revived the band, which signs with Hammerheart Records.
 After re-releasing the first two albums with demo and live tracks, the band's third full album, Angelic Encounters, emerged in 2000.
-In 2002 a mini-CD with original songs as well as covers from Celtic Frost and Possessed was released by Baphomet.
+In 2002, a mini-CD with original songs as well as covers from Celtic Frost and Possessed was released by Baphomet.
 After a few shows in Greece and a short tour with Pungent Stench, the band recorded their fourth album, Undead.
 Unholy.
 Divine, described as a solid return to 1980s metal (in the style of Slayer, Possessed) with the addition of blast beats.
 Release of a fifth album, Justified Genocide, was postponed when the band's label at the time, Black Lotus Records, went bankrupt; Dan Swano finished the mix for the CD.
-To celebrate more than twenty years of Dutch death metal, Thanatos released (on Chinese label AreaDeath Productions) a limited-edition box containing Emerging From The Netherworlds, Realm Of Ecstasy, and Angelic Encounters, besides 56 bonus tracks and 19 videos.
+To celebrate more than twenty years of Dutch death metal, Thanatos released (on Chinese label AreaDeath Productions) a limited-edition box containing Emerging from the Netherworlds, Realm of Ecstasy, and Angelic Encounters, besides 56 bonus tracks and 19 videos.

 In February 2009, the band issued an update containing details about their upcoming album Justified Genocide.
-It was released on March 15 in Europe and April 6 in the UK and Ireland.
+It was released on 15 March in Europe and 6 April in the UK and Ireland.

 Century Media Records signed the band in 2012.
 The initial plan was to re-release the five studio albums of the band in 2012 and 2013, but the label offered the band a new recording contract which resulted in a new studio album from Thanatos in 2014, entitled Global Purification.
 This coincided with the band's 30th anniversary in that year.
-In 2019, Thanatos celebrated their 35th anniversary with a double-CD compilation album, a 7 inch vinyl EP and a special show in their hometown Rotterdam featuring a lot of former band members.
-Later that year Thanatos signed a new record deal with French label Listenable Records and started recording their seventh studio album.
+In 2019, Thanatos celebrated their 35th anniversary with a double-CD compilation album, a 7-inch vinyl EP and a special show in their hometown Rotterdam featuring a lot of former band members.
+Later that year, they signed a new record deal with French label Listenable Records and started recording their seventh studio album.
 The album, Violent Death Rituals, had a March 2020 release.